ExperimentalHypothesis/ai-chatbot/README.md

 ```bash
 python main.py
 ```
+- It will launch a GUI http://127.0.0.1:7860/  where you can type questions.

+## How it works

 - The first time you run the application, it will check if a vector store exists in the `db` directory.
-- If not found, it will automatically process the documents in the `docs` directory, create the embeddings, and save them to the `db` directory.
-This may take some time.
+- If not found, it will automatically process the document in the `docs` directory, create the embeddings, and save them to the `db` directory.
+It may take some time.
+- Embedding it done only once, additional re-launch will skip it.
 - Once the vector store is ready, the interactive chat session will begin.

 ## Features